Lutheran World Federation

 The Lutheran World Federation (LWF; Lutherischer Weltbund) is a global communion of national and regional Lutheran denominations headquartered in the Ecumenical Centre in Geneva, Switzerland.
 The federation was founded in the Swedish city of Lund in the aftermath of the Second World War in 1947 to coordinate the activities of the many differing Lutheran churches.
 Since 1984, the member churches are in pulpit and altar fellowship, with common doctrine as the basis of membership and mission activity.

-The LWF now has 150 member church bodies in 99 countries representing over 78 million Lutherans; as of 2023, it was the sixth-largest Christian communion (see list of denominations by membership).
+The LWF has 154 member church bodies in 99 countries representing over 78 million Lutherans; as of 2023, it was the sixth-largest Christian communion (see list of denominations by membership).
+According to the World Christian Database and World Christian Encyclopedia, published by Edinburgh University Press, excluding the United and Uniting Churches, the LWF reportedly had 82,310,000 members in 2020.
 The LWF acts on behalf of its member churches in areas of common interest such as ecumenical and interfaith relations, theology, humanitarian assistance, human rights, communication, and the various aspects of mission and development work.

 The Department for World Service is the LWF's humanitarian and development arm.
 It has programmes in 24 countries and is the UNHCR ninth largest implementing partner.
 The LWF is a member of ACT Alliance.

 On 31 October 1999, in Augsburg, Germany, the LWF signed the Joint Declaration on the Doctrine of Justification with the Roman Catholic Church.
 The Catholic–Lutheran dialogue is a series of discussions that began during July 1964 as an outgrowth of the Second Vatican Council.
 The statement is an attempt to narrow the theological divide between the two faiths.
 The declaration also states that the mutual condemnations between 16th-century Catholic church and Lutheranism no longer apply.
-A similar event took place in Lund Cathedral on 31 October 2016, the 499th anniversary of the beginning of the Protestant Reformation, with the signing of the Statement on the 500th anniversary of the Protestant Reformation with Pope Francis and Bishop Munib Younan in a special Catholic-Lutheran dialogue.
+A similar event took place in Lund Cathedral on 31 October 2016, the 499th anniversary of the beginning of the Protestant Reformation, with the signing of the Statement on the 500th anniversary of the Protestant Reformation.

-In 2016, 119 of the 145 member churches (80%) ordain women as ministers.
+As of 2016, 119 of the LWF's (then) 145 member churches (80%) ordained women as ministers.

 History

 The LWF was founded at Lund, Sweden, in 1947.
-Based in Geneva, Switzerland, it replaced the more informal Lutheran World Convention, which had been founded in 1923 and assembled for conventions in 1923, 1929, and 1935.
+It replaced the more informal Lutheran World Convention, which had been founded in 1923 and assembled for conventions in 1923, 1929, and 1935.
+The headquarters (Communion Office) are based in Geneva, Switzerland.
 The goal was to coordinate international activities of the many Lutheran churches, to provide a forum for discussions on theological and organizational issues, and to assist in philanthropy, missionary activity, and exchange of students and professors.
 A key leader was Executive Secretary Sylvester C. Michelfelder (1889–1951), representing the American Lutheran Church.
 He had been a leader in organizing $45 million in American help for the rebuilding of Protestant churches in Germany after 1945.
 By the time of his death in 1951, the federation represented 52 churches in 25 countries.